wahuneke/python-dynamic-code/docs/index.rst

 ****************************
 After program startup, after configuration or user selections, just before running the program's *main loop*:

+* Your fastpath code looks up the same keys or attributes in some dynamic (runtime / user populated) mapping over and over again, even though the values never or almost never change?  ``PDC`` might be able to help you by rewriting your program so that the values appear in the code as constants, **precalculated**.
+Eliminating multiple *dictionary* lookups for every run of the fast path may lead to significant speed ups.

+Minor optimizations:

+* Does the fastpath include large blocks of code that become dormant depending on runtime settings?
+Those blocks can be **dropped** completely out of the program, eliminating unnecessary comparisons and jumps in addition to making the final block of code smaller (theoretically, improving *locality of reference*).
 * If your fastpath code has an inner loop that iterates over some short list of items provided by the user at runtime, we can **unroll** that loop.
 Unrolling a loop may make your code run faster because it eliminates comparisons and jumps.
-* Your fastpath code looks up the same keys or attributes in some dynamic (runtime / user populated) mapping over and over again, even though the values never or almost never change?  ``PDC`` might be able to help you by rewriting your program so that the values appear in the code as constants, **precalculated**.
-* Does the fastpath include large blocks of code that become dormant depending on runtime settings?
-Those blocks can be **dropped** completely out of the program, eliminating comparisons and jumps in addition to making the final block of code smaller.
+In turn, this will (theoretically) improve instruction prefetch.
+Coincidentally, this also undoes the above benefit, making your code *bigger* :)

+What are the risks?
+*******************
+This is a brand new project, originating mostly out of personal curiosity.
+If other people make use of it and submit issues, this section may be updated.
+For now, just off the top of my head:

+* This library ultimately utilizes `python exec` in order to do what it does.
+This function introduces behavior that does not arise very often in typical Python projects

+  - Depending on how ``PDC`` is being used, there is potential for the introduction of **arbitrary code execution** security vulnerabilities
+  - By its nature, this library builds and runs brand new Python code.
+Consequently, errors either on the part of the library user or its author(s) could (theoretically) lead to unexpected execution of commands leading to data loss, or other 'high impact' outcomes

+* This library is **experimental** and brand new (as of October 2023).
+As such, its code is not 'field tested' and does not have the benefit of multiple project users uncovering defects

+##################
 How do you use it?
-******************
+##################
 Your existing fast path code remains unchanged.
 The ``PDC`` tool changes your existing code via code annotations that are added to the code as comments.
 After this, a decision must be made about **when** in the program flow the optimization will happen (and also, when re-optimization should be